-Considerable uncertainty remains about the accuracy of the foreign trade statistics of the Russian Federation, especially as regards imports.
+With respect to the Russian Federation, considerable uncertainty remains about the accuracy of foreign trade statistics, especially as regards imports.
 A large proportion of the reported data on imports consists of official estimates of inflows of goods which enter the country without being registered by the customs authorities.
-Such adjustments to import data accounted for 27, 26 and 25% of the officially reported totals in 1998, 1999, and 2000 respectively; on the export side, such adjustments accounted for about 5, 4 and 2% respectively.
+Such adjustments to import data accounted for 23% of the officially reported totals in 2001; and, on the export side, for about 4% of total reported exports.